Cambridge IGCSE Secondary School in Zimbabwe

 Examination success at IGCSE level depends on deep subject knowledge, strong writing and problem-solving skills, and the confidence to apply learning under pressure.

 Preparation for these examinations begins long before the exam year itself.
 Pupils practise structured answers, develop analytical thinking and become familiar with examination standards throughout their time in the secondary school.
-The effectiveness of this sustained preparation is visible in the results our pupils achieve each year.
+Past-paper work is systematic, not a last-minute exercise.

 Because teachers know their pupils extremely well, guidance is precise.
 Weaknesses are addressed early, strengths are extended, and progress is carefully monitored.